 The temperate use of alcoholic beverages is in no way opposed to Christian maturity, and can be a good in the service of leisure.
 The college recognizes that alcohol is a powerful substance requiring sufficient maturity for temperate use.
-With this in mind, the College does serve alcoholic beverages to students who are of legal drinking age at special events throughout the year and occasionally at the Pequod.
-At these events student life staff trained in TIPS serve the alcohol.
+With this in mind, the College does serve alcoholic beverages to students who are of legal drinking age at special events throughout the year and occasionally at the Pequod when operated as a bar by the Office of Student Life.
+At these events Student Life staff (TIPS-trained Prefects, or TIPS-trained RLC's) serve the alcohol expeditions utilizing college resources (equipment, vouchers, vehicles, etc.), and will normally entail expulsion from the program